-Many folks are actually are under the impression that Las Vegas is 100%, or nearly 100% powered by renewable resources such as wind, solar and hydroelectric power from the Hoover Dam.
+Many folks are actually under the impression that Las Vegas is 100%, or nearly 100% powered by renewable resources such as wind, solar and hydroelectric power from the Hoover Dam.
 Unfortunately, it’s not even close to being true.

 Those energy statistics reference the entire state of Nevada, however, according to the US Census Bureau 2.2 million people, or 73.5% of Nevada’s population which is estimated at 3 million, live in Clark County – The majority of Nevadans are clustered around Las Vegas.

 Nevada resorts are required to buy energy from NV Energy and actually have to pay for the privilege of leaving the utility to produce their own electricity or buy it on the open market.
-The reason large organizations like Las Vegas casinos have to pay to leave NV Energy is to cover the cost of infrastructure that was built, in part, to support their energy needs.
+The reason large organizations like casinos have to pay to leave NV Energy is to cover the cost of infrastructure that was built, in part, to support their energy needs.
 Casino operators are willing to pony up because they believe buying less expensive energy on the open market will more than make up for the fee.

 MGM Resorts filed their application to leave NV Energy in 2016 and paid $86.9 million for the right to shop for better rates and explore renewable options.
 Wynn Resorts paid $15 million.
-Caesars Entertainment will pay a total of $47.5 million to leave and instead buy its power from Tenaska out of TX.
+Caesars Entertainment will pay a total of $47.5 million to leave and instead buy its power on the open market.

 The City of Las Vegas has also taken a leadership role on the issue by sourcing 100% of power needed for municipal buildings from renewable sources.
-Sources for the city’s power include a solar farm outside of Boulder City, the Hoover Dam and from solar panels installed over parking at 40 municipal buildings.
+Sources for the city’s power include a solar farm outside of Boulder City, the Hoover Dam, and from solar panels installed over parking at 40 municipal buildings.

 More and more Vegas resorts are opting to leave NV Energy at a hefty price to shop for cheaper energy on the open market and in some cases, harness renewable sources.
-It’s good for the environment, our health and the bottom line of energy hungry casinos.
+It’s good for the environment, our health, and the bottom line of energy-hungry casinos.